Dr. Eric Downer

 Associate Professor, Trinity Inst. of Neurosciences (TCIN)

 Dr. Eric Downer is an Associate Professor in Human Health & Disease at TCD and Director of the Human Health & Disease BSc programme.
-Dr. Downer graduated from TCD with a first class honours degree in Physiology (2001) and a Ph.D in Neuroscience (2005).
-He began his postdoctoral research career in the Physiology department at TCD (2005 - 2008) and was subsequently awarded a postdoctoral fellowship from IRCSET that enabled him to develop his own research programme based at the Institute of Immunology, NUI Maynooth (2008 - 2010).
+Dr. Downer graduated from TCD with a first class honours degree in Physiology (2001) and a PhD in Neuroscience (2005).
+He began his postdoctoral research career in the Physiology department at TCD (2005-2008) and was subsequently awarded a postdoctoral fellowship from IRCSET that enabled him to develop his own research programme based at the Inst.
+Immunology, NUI Maynooth (2008-2010).
 In 2011 he returned as a senior research fellow at the Trinity College Institute of Neuroscience, also acting as co-ordinator of the PRTLI structured PhD programme at TCD during this period (2012).
-He was appointed to his first academic position in University College Cork (UCC) in January 2013, where he was a lecturer and PI in the Dept. Anatomy and Neuroscience (Jan 2013 - May 2015) and also the Director of the Biosciences Imaging Centre (June 2014 - May 2015).
+He was appointed to his first academic position in University College Cork (UCC) in January 2013, where he was a lecturer and PI in the Dept. Anatomy and Neuroscience (Jan 2013-May 2015) and also the Director of the Biosciences Imaging Centre (June 2014-May 2015).
 In June 2015 he was appointed as Assistant Professor at TCD, where he also acts as Director of the Human Health and Disease BSc programme.
-He leads an active research group and his research has been funded by the Enterprise Ireland, the Irish Research Council, the Health Research Board, the Physiological Society, the British Neuropathological Society and Industry grants.
-To date he has published 45 articles (43 peer-reviewed journals; 17 first author, 19 senior author; 2 book chapters) and 50+ conference proceedings.
+In 2019 he was promoted to Associate Prof. He leads an active research group and his research has been funded by the Enterprise Ireland, the Irish Research Council, the Health Research Board, the Physiological Society, the British Neuropathological Society and Industry grants.
+To date he has published 49 articles (47 peer-reviewed journals; 17 first author, 23 senior author; 2 book chapters) and 60+ conference proceedings.
 Dr. Downer has been honoured with the Royal Academy of Medicine in Ireland Early Career Award in 2009, the Neuroscience Ireland Early Career Investigator Award in 2013, a Deans Award for Teaching and Learning (TCD; 2016), a commendation for shortlisting for the Provost's Teaching Award (TCD; 2019) and is a recipient of the Trinity Excellence in Teaching Award (2021).
-He Chairs the Human Health and Disease BSc Curriculum committee, he acts as a College Tutor, and he currently sits on the Council for Neuroscience Ireland and the School of Medicine Research Ethics Committee and Executive Committee.
+He Chairs the Human Health and Disease BSc Curriculum committee, he acts as a College Tutor, and he currently sits on the Council for the All Ireland MS research network (AIMS-RN), the School of Medicine Research Ethics Committee and the School Executive Committee.

 Publications and Further Research Outputs